simecki123/finalPR_razvojWebAplikacija_backend/README.md

 # Getting Started with Application

 This guide provides step-by-step instructions for setting up and running the application on your local machine.
+This project is renta car application.
+This application uses MongoDb database with 3 collections.
+One stores car objects, other stores user object and the third one stores relation between user and car it reserved.
+User can be ordinary user, employee or admin.
+We can reserve and return car.
+Create new cars and delete cars.
+We can add and delete users.
+We can also search defined user or car...

 ## Prerequisites